 Peer Comparison

-This chart illustrates the portfolio's position within its reference universe, defined by its currency and risk level pair, in a risk-return framework.
+In the portfolio Analysis, this chart illustrates the green portfolio's position within its reference universe, defined by its currency and risk level pair, in a risk-return framework.

 The Weather lines show how an instrument's risk and return compare to its reference index.